 DATE: June 20 to October 21, 2018 / LOCATION: LABoral Art Center, Gijón, Spain / FUNDING: The Zone is the winning project in the 6th DKV – Álvarez Margaride Production Scholarship, organized by LABoral Centro de Arte in conjunction with the DKV insurance company. / TEAM: Pablo DeSoto, Román Torre / PHOTOS: Marcos Morilla / TEXT: Pablo DeSoto, Román Torre

-Pablo DeSoto is a scholar, radical cartographer and artist with a singular and iconoclastic experience across geographic and disciplinary borders.
+Pablo DeSoto is a Brazil-based experimental architect, multidisciplinary artist, scholar, and radical cartographer with a singular and iconoclastic experience across geographic and disciplinary borders.
 He holds a Master Degree in Architecture from the Royal Institute of Technology of Stockholm and a PhD in Communication & Culture from the Federal University of Rio de Janeiro.
 He is LAB_Joven Experimenta & LAB_Cyberspaces awards by LABoral.
 Pablo is the editor of three books and he has exhibited, taught and lectured worldwide. https://pablodesoto.org

 Román Torre’s work is not anchored to any particular format.
 He is especially interested in visual and speculative narratives inspired by science and science fiction.
 He likes to recreate that kind of situations consciously or unconsciously through installations, devices and other series of artistic formats that allow him to combine technical and visual research, interest in contemporary issues surrounding the human being in its technological and social environment. http://www.romantorre.net

 Explore more Mad World Pictures!